-COMPARTMENT YEAR Ride Number ACTIVITY/OPERATION 2023 1 2023 1 Brush cutting of amenity areas when required.
+COMPARTMENT YEAR Ride Number ACTIVITY/OPERATION 2024/2025 1 2024/2025 1 Brush cutting of amenity areas when required.
 In winter cut back bramble, bracken, invasive species and maintain to promote wild flower margins.
 Ride 1.
 Protect and maintain wild flower margins and areas.
 Brush cutting of wild flower rides to reduce brambles and encourage wild flowers.
 Protect and provide habitat areas for/used by amphibians and mini beasts.
 Control invasive species.
 Survey flora and fauna species.
 Maintain boundary hedge of native trees using species as in restocking list around site.
 Maintain tree planting and replace losses Wild flower sowing and planting where required.
 Install bat and bird boxes throughout compartment on softwood trees only.
 Bat survey.
-Maintain bat and bird boxes throughout compartment 1, plant perimeter with suitable native trees, selective planting away from houses, facilities or access routes.
+Maintain bat and bird boxes throughout compartment on softwood trees only.
+For the outer boundary of NNDC land, compartment 1, plant perimeter with suitable native trees, selective planting of trees so when they are mature they are not within falling distance of houses, paths, roads, facilities or access routes.
 See map.
 Maintain and replace losses.
-1 2023 Picnic field Protect and maintain wild flower margins and areas.
+1 2024/2025 Picnic field Protect and maintain wild flower margins and areas.
 Maintain boundary hedge of native trees using species as in restocking list around site.
 Maintain tree planting and replace losses.
 Control invasive plant species.
 In winter cut back bramble, bracken, invasive species and maintain to promote wild flower margins Survey flora and fauna species.
 Install bat and bird boxes throughout compartment on softwood trees only.
 Bat survey.
 Maintain bat and bird boxes throughout compartment on softwood trees only.
-For the outer boundary of NNDC land, compartment 1, plant perimeter with suitable native trees, selective planting away from houses, facilities or access routes.
+For the outer boundary of NNDC land, compartment 1, plant perimeter with suitable native trees, selective planting of trees so when they are mature they are not within falling distance of houses, paths, roads, facilities or access routes.
 See map.
 Maintain and replace losses.
-Community nursery.
+Further establish and maintain the community nursery.